engine-plus/StarLake/README.md

 starTable.upsert(extraDF)
 ```

-### 3.2 Streaming
+### 3.2 Streaming Support
-In a streaming scenario, if OutputMode is complete, each write will overwrite the previous data.
+In streaming, when outputMode is complete, each write will overwrite all previous data.

-When outputMode is APPEND or UPDATE, if a hash partition is specified, each write is treated as an upsert update, and if data with the same primary key exists at read time, the latest value of the same field overrides the previous value.
-Update OutputMode is available only if the hash partition is specified.
+When outputMode is append or update, if hash partition is specified, each write is treated as an upsert, if data with the same primary key exists at read time, the latest value of the same key overrides the previous one.
+Update mode is available only if hash partition is specified.
 Duplicate data is allowed if no hash partitioning is used.

 ## 4. Update StarTable
 Star Lake supports update operations, which are performed by specifying the condition and the field Expression that needs to be updated.
-There are several ways you can perform the update, see the com engineplus.
-Star.
-Name StarTable annotations.
+There are several ways to perform update, see annotations in com.engineplus.star.tables.StarTable.

 ### 4.1 Code Examples
 ```scala